29 Sep What is Serverless Computing in AWS and how does it work?

 The term serverless computing gained fame as Amazon initially started AWS Lambda in 2014.
-From that point on the traditional server-based computing was set aside to welcome this new, clean and hassle-free service by AWS.
-The traditional server based computing follows a three tier architecture — with database layer, application layer and presentation layer.
-In the traditional method, the developer has to focus on first setting up and configuring servers, install necessary software, manage them on an ongoing basis, take care of hardware and software of grades, work on the availability, scalability and tolerance of the application.
-All this comes with added resources, infrastructure and cost.
+From that point on the traditional server-based computing was set aside to welcome this new, clean, and hassle-free service by AWS.
+The traditional server-based computing follows a three-tier architecture — with database layer, application layer, and presentation layer.
+In the traditional method, the developer has to focus on first setting up and configuring servers, install the necessary software, manage them on an ongoing basis, take care of hardware and software of grades, work on the availability, scalability, and tolerance of the application.
+All this comes with added resources, infrastructure, and cost.

 Serverless computing changes this paradigm altogether.
 All these steps, apart from writing the application code are no longer needed.
 Serverless applications allow you to focus on your application lodging without having to agonize over the creation and maintenance of servers.
 The ease of serverless computing is that there are no servers to maintain, no operating systems to take care of, no software and hardware to upgrade and your applications have in-built high availability and fault tolerance.

 Serverless Computing in AWS is an orchestration of different AWS products.
 Fundamentally, the serverless design comprises of uses that commonly rely upon Backend-as-a-Service (BaaS) and Function-as-a-Service (FaaS).
 Consolidating the capacities of these two models enables the cloud framework of the firm’s environment.
 While BaaS enables the engineers to focus on the customer activities without thinking about the backend assets, FaaS gives a confirmation layer through an API when the customers get to the database.
 AWS Lambda is reigning the world of cloud computing today and here is how it functions in relation to S3.